sukhitashvili/fine_tune_gpt2/README.md

 ## Description of the fine-tuning procedure:
 - I used HuggingFace package to load pre-trained GPT2-small model and fine-tuned it on a toy dataset generated with help of ChatGPT;
 - The model was fine-tuned on prompt-to-nodes pair examples;
-- The whole training script is located in the `fine_tune_gpt2.ipynb` notebook file.
+- The whole training scripts are located in the `fine_tune_gpt2.ipynb` and `fine_tune_flan-t5-small.ipynb` notebook files.

 ## Possible future improvements/experiments:
 - Larger models with customized smaller context size can be trained on this dataset.
 Because average prompt length in token space is around 35-40 tokens, I think usage of 1024 context length is unnecessary.
-Additional, with will reduce model slightly as positional encoding can be reduced let's say down to 512 context length.
+Additional, it will reduce model slightly as positional encoding table can be reduced let's say down to 512 context length.
 - If bigger models are used, keeping they previously leaned knowledge would be more beneficial and thus methods like LORA should be used.
 - Model quantization for inference speed-up and memory usage reduction.